User:Eighty5cacao/misc/WMG dump/headscratcher hooks

 - As far as the player can see, Madotsuki's apartment is as wide as the building itself at that height.
 Is it a penthouse suite?
 It seems awfully small and incomplete for that purpose.
 Why does she live in a penthouse anyway, if her caretakers presumably can't afford to treat her better?

-- How does Madotsuki scoot her desk chair beyond arm's reach of her desk if her legs are too short to reach the floor when she is seated on any chair in the game?
+- In the dream world, how does Madotsuki scoot her wheeled desk chair beyond arm's reach of her desk if her legs are too short to reach the floor when she sits on any chair (which includes the aforementioned traincar as well as o-Man's couch)?

 - untranslated in the English fan translation; translated as "Famtendo Game" in the official English version

 - Assuming that Madotsuki's dreams have a substantial basis in her perception of reality (the key word being "perception"), might she have a visual impairment that led to visual release hallucinations, a.k.a.
 Charles Bonnet syndrome, as discussed by the BBC here?
-In particular, Charles Bonnet syndrome often leads to social isolation.
+In particular, Charles Bonnet syndrome often produces Lilliputian hallucinations (compare the Midget effect) and leads to social isolation.
 Other tropers have mentioned impaired vision here and here.

-- As noted by established tropers here and here, the key items are called "Effects" because they're personal effects, not because they're all effective at making something happen.
+- As noted by established tropers here, the key items are called "Effects" because they're personal effects, not because they're all effective at making something happen.
 (TODO: Rephrase as a question.)

 - Is the game's world a film set, theatrical play, and/or puppet show?
 (An existing example of the last concept is Dynamite Headdy, whose basic mechanic would seem to arise from a combination of the Nopperabou (Faceless Ghost) and Severed Head effects.
 As for the possibility of a performance being recorded on film, the Jellyfish vaguely resemble the hoods historically attached to large-format cameras, with the photographers' feet visible underneath, or incompletely-assembled reflectors or softboxes.)